10-man Barcelona held by Celta

 Missed the match?
 Watch Celta Vigo v Barcelona on Catch-Up

-Casting an eye towards Sunday's (NZST) Copa del Rey showdown against Sevilla, Valverde named an experimental line-up and started with a host of regulars, including Lionel Messi and Luis Suarez on the bench.
+Casting an eye towards Sunday's (AEST) Copa del Rey showdown against Sevilla, Valverde named an experimental line-up and started with a host of regulars, including Lionel Messi and Luis Suarez on the bench.

 Somewhat expectedly, Barca lacked its usual fluency in attack and a disorganised defensive showing coughed up glorious chances to Suarez's countryman Maxi Gomez and Brais Mendez before Ousmane Dembele dispatched his maiden LaLiga goal for the visitors in the 36th minute.